knu/inplace/README.md

 which given the inode number of each edited file will be preserved.

 As for filter commands, a single command may be specified as the first argument to inplace.
-To pass many filter commands, specify each followed by the `-e` option.
+To pass many filter commands, use `-e` or `-E` option.

 There are some cases where inplace does not replace a file, such as
 when: